PastIn Person

 Director of Data Center Research at CBRE

-Gordon Dolven is the Director of Data Center Research at CBRE, providing insights into data center trends and market analysis.
+Gordon Dolven is the Director of Data Center Research at CBRE, analyzing trends in data center markets.

 Harry Surden